Dynamic Adversarial Attacks on Autonomous Driving Systems: Evaluation

-Moreover, the designed objective function demonstrates the efficiency in generating a stop sign in the location of the original traffic sign as shown in Figure~\ref{fig:patch-result}.
+Moreover, the designed objective function demonstrates the efficiency in generating a stop sign in the location of the original traffic sign as shown in Figure~\ref{fig:Experiments}.
 This functionality is essential for the success of the adversarial attack, as it directly influences the decision-making algorithms of the autonomous driving systems being attacked.
-By misclassifying crucial traffic signs, the dynamic patches effectively mislead the autonomous vehicle, compelling it to make erroneous navigational decisions.
+By incorrectly identifying key traffic signs, the dynamic patches deceive the autonomous vehicle into stopping or passing prematurely, leading to incorrect navigational choices.

-Further, Table~\ref{table:attack-success-rate} reveals that the success rate of the attacks is higher with the dynamic patch in most cases.
-This is because the chance of deception is higher in closer clusters.
-This is significant because it aligns well with the practical requirements of autonomous driving systems, where the accuracy and reliability of object detection are most critical at closer distances for immediate navigational decisions.
-The enhanced success rate in closer clusters means that our approach could potentially be more effective in real-world scenarios, where misclassification of traffic signs at closer ranges poses a higher risk.
-Consequently, this could lead to more effective strategies for reducing risks associated with the navigation and planning of autonomous vehicles.